legend-exp/legend-data-format-specs/docs/src/hdf5.md

         }

 ### Encoded [Vector of vectors](@ref)

+An encoded vector of vectors of unqual sizes is stored as an HDF5 group that contains two datasets:

 * `encoded_data`: the encoded data, for example a [Vector of vectors](@ref).
 The type of the elements must be unsigned 8-bit integers (i.e. bytes)
 * `decoded_size`: 0-dimensional (i.e. scalar) dataset that stores the length of the original (decoded) arrays